ckolluru/oct-plaque-dl/README.md

 Matlab part does the pre- and post- processing, Python part has the deep neural network implementation Matlab codes can be run on any PC with MATLAB installed on it (tested with R2016a).
-Python codes need keras and tensorflow libraries installed. (tested with a singularity image on CWRU HPC, singularity image file is in python/singularity_image/keras_tf_2.img: neural network train/test, python/singularity_image/Keras_TF.img: conditional random field processing.
-Some effort needed to merge into one image).
+Python codes need keras and tensorflow libraries installed. (tested with a singularity image on CWRU HPC) Alternate singularity image was used to run the dense conditional random field processing.
+(Some effort needed to merge into one image).

 Steps to run the code: